 - The last chance is when checking in.
 I used this method to get an upgrade at the Hilton Grand Vacation Club in Las Vegas.
 I was hoping to score a free upgrade, but I was willing to pay for the upgrade to a one-bedroom suite.

-Now, I’ve had to try to get upgrades without having any status (to speak of) with hotels because I don’t have loyalty to any particular chain.
+I’ve spent much of my life trying to get upgrades without having any status (to speak of) with hotels because I don’t have loyalty to any particular chain.
 If you, unfortunately, have to spend many nights a year in a hotel and have top-level status, then you might be higher on the list to get an upgrade than I am.
-However, you need to remember that hotels would much rather sell me an upgrade for a few dollars than giving one to you for free, no matter how many nights a year you stay with them.
-And that’s even if you’re a Diamond guest and are guaranteed the best available suite (for your giraffe and helicopter). <– Please note, video link is NSFW.
+However, you need to remember that hotels would much rather sell an upgrade for a few dollars than give one to you for free, no matter how many nights a year you stay with them.
+And that’s even if you’re a Diamond guest and are guaranteed the best available suite (for your giraffe and helicopter). <– Please note, the video link is NSFW.

 I’m sorry to say that I don’t have the secret to getting a free upgraded hotel room.
 I never promised that.
 I just said I had a way to get an upgraded room 100% of the time.
 Even that’s a lie because there might not be any better rooms available if the hotel is booked up.
 If you need that suite, then you better make sure it’s confirmed when you make your reservation and don’t depend on the hotel to give it to you for free when you check-in.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.